DavidKocman36/IRCPhone/README.md

 `sudo cp linphone-sdk/build/linphone-sdk/desktop/share/belr/grammars/vcard_grammar /usr/share/belr/grammars/`

-It is also crucial to check, whether the `share` folder in `$HOME/.local/share/linphone` is present.
+It is also crucial to check, whether the `linphone` folder in `$HOME/.local/share/` is present.
 If not, the program exits at the startup because linphone database could not be stored anywhere.
+Simply create it.

 Last step is to build the executable.
 For this, the `build.sh` script is used.
 This script runs autotools and is launched as follows: